 You can donate your old t-shirts, your old laptop and more…

-Aside from the stores that fund our Mission Services programs, Goodwill Industries of the Berkshires and Southern Vermont is also a major recycler.
+Aside from the stores that partially fund our Mission Services programs, Goodwill Industries of the Berkshires and Southern Vermont is also a major recycler.
 That means we can accept a lot more than you might think, such as your stained or holey t-shirts, the old towels you might otherwise throw away, one shoe, your circa 2005 laptop.
 We’d love if you note “rags” or “doesn’t work!” on the donation so we can ship it straight to our recycling departments, but we do take those things.

 We don’t sell every single thing donated to us.
-For instance, we get some shirts with rips or stains in them.
+For instance, we get some tee shirts with rips or stains in them.
 But those shirts find new life through our Thrifty Rags program.
 Your old laptop, printer, or other computer related electronics are recycled through our partnership with Dell Reconnect.
 To learn more about our various recycling efforts please visit our recycling page.

 Our Goodwill family stretches throughout the community